cherry-girls/gittext/readme.txt

 today is wendfdfkdjfkdjf
 tomorrow is Thursday
-I will get off my work soon
+I will get off my work soon111